 Now that you have found your perfect groom.
-You have also bought the wedding attire.
+You have also bought wedding attire.
 What is uppermost in your mind is how to have a perfect wedding.
-What you need next is a perfect wedding venue.
+What you need next is the perfect wedding venue.
 Having a perfect wedding is solely dependent on having a perfect venue.
 Therefore, you should treat finding a perfect wedding venue as if you are buying a new car.
 Since it is where you will receive and take care of your friends and relatives on the most memorable night of your life.

 Wedding venue cost

 Wedding venue costs attract almost half the budget for the wedding, which means you can expect to lay out a lot of money including food.
 The venue you choose can also limit the choice of your caterers or bakers; this will definitely affect how much you spend to weak spots or accent its highlights.
 To worsen the situation, the popular venues book far in advance, forcing brides to make the big decision almost as soon as they set the date.